Ariana Grande Shared How ‘Remarkable’ It Felt To Be Reunited With Her High Ponytail After A Few Days Apart

 — Ariana Grande (@ArianaGrande) August 24, 2018

-Grande may love her classic do, but not all of the world shares the “No Tears Left To Cry” singer’s feelings, as one social media troll took a swing at Grande last month by dissing her ponytail, proclaiming that she was “sick” of seeing it.
-Grande didn’t hesitate to clap back as she responded, “I’m not”, within minutes of seeing the troll’s comment.
+Grande may love her classic ‘do, but not all of the world shares the “No Tears Left To Cry” singer’s feelings, as one social media troll took a swing at Grande last month by dissing her ponytail, proclaiming that she was “sick” of seeing it.
+Grande didn’t hesitate to clap back as she responded, “I’m not,” within minutes of seeing the troll’s comment.

 The “Goodnight N Go” singer recently gushed about her ponytail during an interview.